-Even if My Dog is a Strong Swimmer?
+Even if My Dog Is a Strong Swimmer?

 If a dog falls overboard or a canoe suddenly capsizes, the panic of the moment, as well as undertows, currents, waves, or frigid temperatures can quickly overwhelm even the strongest swimmers.
-If the dog was injured in the fall or there are large waves to contend with, it’s easy to see why relying on a dog’s own swimming skills might not be enough.
+If the dog was injured in the fall or there are large waves to contend with, it’s easy to see why a dog’s own strong swimming skills might not be enough.

 Additionally, even the best swimmers can suffer from fatigue in open water.
-A buoyant life jacket can help keep a dog’s head up above the water in emergencies, but can also allow a dog to use less energy while playing and swimming, extending the amount of time you can both have fun in the sun.
+A buoyant life jacket can help keep a dog’s head up above the water in emergencies, but can also allow a dog to use up less energy while playing and swimming, extending the amount of time you can both have fun in the sun.

 How Should a Dog Life Vest or Jacket Fit?

 Having a dog life jacket is the first step, but if it doesn’t fit well, it might not do much good.
 In order to ensure that your dog’s life vest fits correctly, you’ll need to start with accurate measurements.